-Private DiningTo enquire or to make a booking, please contact us by calling 0141 334 0686 or by emailing firstname.lastname@example.org
+Private DiningTo enquire or to make a booking, please contact us by emailing firstname.lastname@example.org

 We are delighted to now offer private dining at La Lanterna West End.

-Due to the current restrictions with Coronavirus our luxury space can seat up to 14 people, and is suitable for any occasion, from birthdays to anniversaries, business meetings to Christmas parties.
+Our luxury space is suitable for any occasion, from birthdays to anniversaries, business meetings to Christmas parties.
 Our 50″ television screen is also available for use for screenings or presentations.

 There is no fee to use our private dining space.
-Please get in touch with any questions, and if you would like to reserve, get in touch via email or phone, and we’ll be happy to assist you plan your special occasion.
+Please get in touch with any questions, and if you would like to reserve, get in touch via email, and we’ll be happy to assist you plan your special occasion.

 La Lanterna West End

 T: 0141 334 0686

 12 noon - 10:30pm